KatyPap/E-shop/README.md

-Project for the compulsory subject of Data (CEID, Accademic year: 2021-2022).
-IDE used: MySQL Workbench.
-Contains the relational shcema and SQL code for a Streaming Service model.
+Project for the compulsory subject of Object Oriented Programming (CEID, Accademic year: 2019-2020).
+IDE used: BlueJ.
+Contains the Java code of the classes that contitute a simplified E-shop.